jadetrue/frontend-valuation-feature/README.md

 # Moneyhub Tech Test - Property Details

-This is a prototype of a new feature in Moneyhub.
+This is a prototype of a new feature in Moneyhub Customers will now be able to receive automatic value updates on their properties and we would like to enhance the experience by summarizing their changes

-Customers will now be able to receive automatic value updates on their properties and we would like to enhance the experience by summarizing their changes
+Please read this whole document before starting

-This prototype is built using NextJS.
+This prototype is built using NextJS and makes use of styled components

 ## Requirements